voletiv/voletiv.github.io/_pages/index.md

 --->
 Prior to that, I worked at [GreyOrange Robotics](http://www.greyorange.com/){:target="_blank"} on real time embedded vision in videos for warehouse automation, and autonomous robots; and at [Airbus, India](http://www.airbus.com/){:target="_blank"} on software development and integration.

 I graduated from the [Indian Institute of Technology (IIT), Kharagpur, India](http://www.iitkgp.ac.in/){:target="_blank"}, in 2014 with a Dual Degree (B.Tech.
-(H) + M.Tech.) in Electrical Engineering, my Master's specialization was Instrumentation and Signal Processing.
+(H) + M.Tech.) in Electrical Engineering, my Master's specialization is Instrumentation and Signal Processing.

 ## News